Manuel Aaron: Life

 He is the author of Dubai Olympiad 1986 and a journalist for The Hindu newspaper.
-His son, Arvin, is also a well known journalist.
+His son, Arvind, is also a well known journalist.

 Contributions to Indian chess culture

 Having emerged in an environment with a minimal chess culture, Aaron was very sensitive to the growth of chess awareness in India.
 He did much to further chess as the Secretary of the Tamil Nadu Chess Association (1977 and 1997) and also as chairman of the All India Chess Federation.
 It was 17 years before India had its second International Master, V. Ravikumar (1978), and it had its first grandmaster (Viswanathan Anand) only in 1988.

 At the time of the 2013 World Championship match in Chennai, Manuel Aaron was still active in Indian chess circles.